Stephen du Perche

-Stephen du Perche (1137 or 1138 – 1169) was the chancellor of the Kingdom of Sicily (1166–68) and Archbishop of Palermo (1167–68) during the early regency of his cousin, the queen dowager Margaret of Navarre (1166–71).
+Stephen du Perche (1137 or 1138 – 1169) was the chancellor of the Kingdom of Sicily from probably the summer of 1167 to 1168 and archbishop-elect of Palermo (1167–68) during the early regency of his cousin, the queen dowager Margaret of Navarre (1166–71).
+Recent scholarship has also placed his rise within a wider reconfiguration of power linking the Sicilian curia with mainland aristocratic offices and kin networks.

-Stephen is described by the contemporary chronicler Hugo Falcandus as "a son of the count of Perche", Rotrou III.
+Stephen is described by the contemporary chronicler Hugo Falcandus as "a son of the count of Perche", Rotrou, count of Perche.
 He was a young man when he entered politics, born at the earliest in 1137 or 1138.
 He may have been named after King Stephen of England, at the time ruling the Duchy of Normandy.
+Through the family of Margaret of L'Aigle, Stephen was a cousin once removed of Queen Margaret and the paternal uncle of Gilbert, Count of Gravina, who would become one of his principal allies in Sicily.